Oboe (navigation): Into service

 The first experiments with Oboe in a combat setting over Germany began on the night of 20/21 December 1942, when a small force of six Oboe-equipped Mosquitoes were sent to bomb a power station at Lutterade in the Netherlands, on the German border.
-Three of the sets failed, but the three remaining aircraft, led by Squadron Leader L.E.
-Bufton, were able to drop properly.
+Three of the sets failed, but the three remaining aircraft, led by Squadron Leader Harry Emlyn Bufton, were able to drop properly.
 A follow-up reconnaissance mission the next day showed that nine of the bomb craters could be identified, all of them clustered closely together but some 2 km away from the target.
 Similar tests with small numbers of Oboe aircraft, sometimes dropping flares for small numbers of Avro Lancasters following them, were made throughout December and January.

 At first, the Germans wrote off these small attacks as nuisance raids, intended to upset production by sending the workers to the air raid shelters.
 However, it was soon realized that something very odd was occurring; aircraft were dropping only 6 to 10 bombs, often through heavy cloud cover, and having 80 to 90% of them hit their targets, normally blast furnaces or power stations.
 As part of this process, the bombers released photoflash flares, which lit up the ground below the aircraft enough for photography.
 On 7 January 1943, Hauptmann Alexander Dahl noted these and suggested that they were using the photographs to correct for measurement errors of a new bombing system.